 “What should I cook?”
 Whether you’re asking yourself that question or your family is, fear no more!
-If you spend an hour on the weekend getting ready for your weekday lunches and dinners, you’ll always have key items on hand for a variety of menus in 15 minutes or less.
+If you spend a few hours on the weekend getting ready for your weekday lunches and dinners, you’ll always have key items on hand for a variety of menus in 15 minutes or less.
 Make as many or all of the suggested recipes below depending on how much time you have – with the oven at 425 F you can roast many things at once.

 When it’s meal time, warm up prepared items that need heating.
-Meantime, you can defrost frozen cooked rice or quinoa, boil some noodles, steam or microwave some pre-cut & pre-washed veggies in bag, or throw some pre-cut and pre-washed salad greens in a bowl.
+Meantime, you can defrost frozen cooked rice or quinoa, boil some noodles, cook potatoes in the microwave, steam or microwave some pre-cut & pre-washed veggies in bag, or throw some pre-cut and pre-washed salad greens in a bowl.
 Any combination works!

 To add variety and flavor to your combinations, make liberal use of dried spices and herbs as well as tasty hot sauces, mustards, vinegars, salsas, teriyaki sauce, and other condiments to bring the meals together.